AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## Migration Tracker {#migration-tracker}

 You can use the migration tracker to note down the times for both the initial and top up runs.
-These datapoints will help you formulate realistic content freeze requirements before the final top up.
+These data points will help you formulate realistic content freeze requirements before the final top up.

 The tracker will also help you to: